Understanding the Intersection of Data Maturity and Digital Maturity

 Digital maturity models often outline stages that reflect an organisation's progress in adopting and integrating digital technologies:

-1. Initial (Basic Digital Awareness): Limited digital initiatives, with basic tools in place.
+1. Incidental (Basic Digital Awareness): Limited digital initiatives, with basic tools in place.

-2. Developing (Experimental): Experimenting with digital tools and strategies.
+2. Intentional (Experimental): Experimenting with digital tools and strategies.

-3. Defined (Operational): Digital initiatives are standardised and operational.
+3. Expanding (Operational): Digital initiatives are standardised and operational.

-4. Integrated (Managed): Digital processes are integrated across the organisation.
+4. Leading (Managed): Digital processes are integrated across the organisation.

-5. Optimised (Transformative): Digital technologies are fully integrated, driving transformation and innovation.
+5. Advanced (Transformative): Digital technologies are fully integrated, driving transformation and innovation.

 Differences and Overlaps